elizanikol/java/lab2/README.md

-# Web app to check sum calculation
+# Web app for checking sum calculation

 ## Description:
 Web application to check correctness of the calculated sum of two auto generated integers in range from -125 to 347.